 Otherwise, proceed exactly as you would for eggplant, following the master recipe.

-NOTES: While it won’t replace Eggplant Parmesan in my pantheon of favorite dishes of all time, I do like zucchini made this way an awful lot.
+While it won’t replace Eggplant Parmesan in my pantheon of favorite dishes of all time, I do like Zucchini Parmesan an awful lot.
 The sweetness of the zucchini balances nicely with the acidity of the tomato—which is one reason why zucchini and tomatoes are so often paired—and the mozzarella, well… is always delicious.
 Try to find smallish zucchini, which are sweeter and tastier, but this is a dish that (with the precautions mentioned above) that will accommodate perfectly well older, larger vegetables.

 For a very different but delicious-looking tomato-less version of Zucchini Parmesan, check out this post from one of my favorite Italian food blogs, Aglio, Olio e Peperoncino.

 Gosh!
 This recipe was really nice and easy to prepare.
 My husband was very impressed!

 Thanks for your comments, folks!
 And thanks for stopping by…